REST: Diffusion-based Real-time End-to-end Streaming Talking Head Generation via ID-Context Caching and Asynchronous Streaming Distillation: Abstract

 \section{Abstract}

-Diffusion models have significantly advanced the field of talking head generation.
-However, the slow inference speeds and non-autoregressive paradigms severely constrain the application of diffusion-based THG models.
-In this study, we propose REST, the first diffusion-based, real-time, end-to-end streaming audio-driven talking head generation framework.
-To support real-time end-to-end generation, a compact video latent space is first learned through high spatiotemporal VAE compression.
-Additionally, to enable autoregressive streaming within the compact video latent space, we introduce an ID-Context Cache mechanism, which integrates ID-Sink and Context-Cache principles to key-value caching for maintaining temporal consistency and identity coherence during long-time streaming generation.
-Furthermore, an Asynchronous Streaming Distillation (ASD) training strategy is proposed to mitigate error accumulation in autoregressive generation and enhance temporal consistency, which leverages a non-streaming teacher with an asynchronous noise schedule to supervise the training of the streaming student model.
-REST bridges the gap between autoregressive and diffusion-based approaches, demonstrating substantial value for applications requiring real-time talking head generation.
+Diffusion models have significantly advanced the field of talking head generation (THG).
+However, slow inference speeds and prevalent non-autoregressive paradigms severely constrain the application of diffusion-based THG models.
+In this study, we propose REST, a pioneering diffusion-based, real-time, end-to-end streaming audio-driven talking head generation framework.
+To support real-time end-to-end generation, a compact video latent space is first learned through a spatiotemporal variational autoencoder with a high compression ratio.
+Additionally, to enable semi-autoregressive streaming within the compact video latent space, we introduce an ID-Context Cache mechanism, which integrates ID-Sink and Context-Cache principles into key-value caching for maintaining identity consistency and temporal coherence during long-term streaming generation.
+Furthermore, an Asynchronous Streaming Distillation (ASD) strategy is proposed to mitigate error accumulation and enhance temporal consistency in streaming generation, leveraging a non-streaming teacher with an asynchronous noise schedule to supervise the streaming student.
+REST bridges the gap between autoregressive and diffusion-based approaches, achieving a breakthrough in efficiency for applications requiring real-time THG.
 Experimental results demonstrate that REST outperforms state-of-the-art methods in both generation speed and overall performance.